-Here are references and links for the Industrial Hopewell historic walking tour and online webinar on Railroad Place, including the tour handout, more detailed briefs on the individual properties, associated slide shows, and related Hopewell Museum videos.
+Here are references and links for the Industrial Hopewell historic walking tour and online webinar on Railroad Place, including the webinar video, presentation slides, tour handout, more detailed briefs on the individual properties, associated slide shows, and related Hopewell Museum videos.

 These cover the large industrial buildings along Railroad Place in Hopewell Borough, including the Chocolate Factory, Tomato Factory, J. B. Hill and Sons, the Rockwell / Kooltronic facility, and more.